jaeko44/neo-hpstr-jekyll-theme/_posts/2016-05-10-how-to-launch-postageapp-in-php.md

 * The php_postage repository is forked into your git repository

 #### Step - 2 Launch PostageApp
-1. Go to MegamAfrica Dashboard
+1. Go to VirtEngine Dashboard

-2. Click Marketplace on the top bar.Marketplace contains all the linux distros, applications, services and microservices which megamafrica supports.
+2. Click Marketplace on the top bar.Marketplace contains all the linux distros, applications, services and microservices which VirtEngine supports.

 4. Click PHP Icon.A window will pop up for your repository selection.